HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Verification of major business changes

-The value difference between claimed and unclaimed listings makes verification processes worthwhile, even when they require additional effort.
+The value gap between claimed and unclaimed listings makes verification processes worthwhile, even when they take extra effort.

 FeatureUnclaimed ListingsClaimed Listings